-A. Maintaining compliance, including training of appropriate staff managing BHA properties, with all applicable legal requirements imposed by VAWA;

-- B. Participating, with others, in protecting the physical safety of victims of actual or threatened domestic violence, dating violence, sexual assault or stalking who are assisted by BHA; - C. Providing and maintaining housing opportunities for victims of domestic violence, dating violence, sexual assault or stalking;
+- A. Maintaining compliance, including training of appropriate staff managing BHA properties, with all applicable legal requirements imposed by VAWA; - B. Participating, with others, in protecting the physical safety of victims of actual or threatened domestic violence, dating violence, sexual assault or stalking who are assisted by BHA; - C. Providing and maintaining housing opportunities for victims of domestic violence, Supplement to HUD Form 50075-ST(1): Plan Elements dating violence, sexual assault or stalking;